Stephen Hasner | Truck Accidents | June 14, 2018

 If you and your attorney determine that the trucking company or truck driver is responsible for your losses, you must typically file an insurance claim to request payment.
 Dealing with trucking insurance companies can be challenging and it is wise to have a skilled attorney handle all communications and review any settlement offers.
 It may also be necessary to file a personal injury lawsuit to obtain the full amount of compensation you deserve.
 Our law firm can identify when this step may be needed in your situation and bring litigation on your behalf.

-Our Savannah Truck Accident Law Firm Is Here to Help
+Our Savannah Truck Accident Lawyers at Hasner Law PC Are Here to Help